ArtiomBoo/RestcountriesAPI_project/README.md

 # Project
-This project was generated with Angular CLI and writen mostly in TypeScript language.
+This project was generated with Angular CLI and writen mostly in TypeScript programming language.
 To create a simple web page that uses https://restcountries.eu API to get information about countries as well as Google Maps JavaScript API (https://developers.google.com/maps/documentation/javascript/tutorial) to show country coordinates (restcontries) on the google maps.

 To navigate on the web page: